x

 Parker said this mission will likely be mainly debris removal, chainsaw work, and clearing mud and muck from flooded homes.

-"There's also a sense of nervousness because you want to get down there, get boots on the ground, and help, but at the end of the day, you feel like you're still not doing enough," said Parker.
+"There's also a sense of nervousness because you want to get down there, get boots on the ground, and help, but at the end of the day, you feel like you're still not doing enough," Parker said.

 Parker added that the top priority for crews leaving Monday was to get there and assess where the most need is and then provide support wherever they can.